liferay/liferay-docs/devGuide/en/chapters/02-liferays-developer-tools.markdown

 Are you wondering if we're going to make more terrible jokes that steal from classic poetry?
 Quoth the Maven, "Probably."
-Let's move on to exploring the differences between hot deploying your plugins, and auto deploying them.
+Let's move on to exploring the differences between hot deploy and auto deploy with respect to your plugins.

-## Deploying Your Plugins: Hot Deploy vs Auto Deploy
+## Deploying Your Plugins: Hot Deploy vs. Auto Deploy

-After you're finished developing plugins using Liferay's developer tools, you'll need to deploy them to you Liferay instance.
-However, the term "deploy" is a general term for introducing plugins to your Liferay instance that many developers lack a true understanding about.
-There are two deployment methods that you can use for Liferay: hot deploy and auto deploy.
-These two deployment options work very differently and are not the same.
+As you develop your plugins you'll want to deploy them to your test servers and as you finish developing plugins, you'll want to deploy them to your production servers.
+With respect to Liferay there are hot geploy and auto deploy options.
+Most people get the two concepts confused, believing them to be one and the same.
+In reality, Liferay has TWO completely separate and different concepts.

 How, you say?
 We'll give a brief synopsis for each deployment method in this section.
 Let's get started by explaining the hot deployment method.